OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 * Modify the Ethernet Sub-System with OFSS supported changes, then make additional custom modifications not covered by OFSS.
 These modifications will be captured in a presets file which can be used in future compiles.
 This flow is useful for users who whish to leverage pre-made HSSI OFSS settings, but make additional modifications not natively supported by HSSI OFSS.
 * Modify the Ethernet Sub-System without HSSI OFSS.
 These modification will be made directly in the source files.

-#### **4.9.1 Walkthrough: Modify the Ethernet Sub-System Channels With Pre-Made HSSI OFSS**
+#### **4.8.1 Walkthrough: Modify the Ethernet Sub-System Channels With Pre-Made HSSI OFSS**

 This walkthrough describes how to use OFSS to configure the Ethernet-SS.
-Refer to section [HSSI IP OFSS File] for detailed information about modifications supported by Ethernet-SS OFSS files.
+Refer to section [HSSI IP OFSS File](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#2126-hssi-ip-ofss-file) for detailed information about modifications supported by Ethernet-SS OFSS files.
 This walkthrough is useful for users who only need to leverage the pre-made, natively supported HSSI OFSS settings.

 Pre-Requisites: